tolushaObanze/AllAboutAutoLayoutAndCusomUIView/TipsAndTricks.md

 In you need to create complicated custom view, try to break it on smaller you custom subviews and then connect everything.
 ### Tip 7 - About Tag and Identifier
 If you have many subviews of your view, and need to indicate them.
 Use `tag` or add `identifier` property to them
-### Tip 8 - About Constraints and Removing View
-When you call `removeFromSuperview()` method on your particular view, all constraints also removed!
->**From Apple Docs:**
-*Calling this method removes any constraints that refer to the view you are removing, or that refer to any view in the subtree of the view you are removing.*

-So, when you recreate the view again, you need to re-add constraints.